-What does The attachment theory say
+What does the attachment theory say

+The attachment theory was developed by British psychoanalyst John Bowlby.
 He believed that during the first six months of life, children need to develop a close emotional relationship with one primary caregiver.

 That could be your loving mother or your caring father.
-This is important for normal social and emotional development of every child.
+This is important for the normal social and emotional development of every child.

+When a child shares a strong emotional bond with their parents, it builds a secure attachment.
+This makes them feel safe and has a positive view of life.
 But when a child shares a weak emotional relationship with their parents, it leads to an insecure attachment.
-This makes them feel insecure, afraid and have a negative mindset throughout life.
+This makes them feel insecure, afraid and has a negative mindset throughout life.

 John Bowlby believed that when infants are separated from their parents, they become desperate to find them.
-Not only do children try to prevent separation from their primary caregiver, they also try various things, like – crying, clinging and searching – to find their missing parent.
+Not only do children try to prevent separation from their primary caregiver, they also try various things, like – crying, clinging, and searching – to find their missing parent.

-According to Bowlby’s theory, these attachment behaviors are adaptive responses to separation from a primary caregiver who offers care, support and protection.
+According to Bowlby’s theory, these attachment behaviors are adaptive responses to separation from a primary caregiver who offers care, support, and protection.